AimeeD90/pClean_release/README.md

 ### Contact Us

-If you have any questions, suggestions or remarks, please contact: dengyamei@genomics.cn.
+If you have any questions, suggestions or remarks, please contact: aimee.d.ym@gmail.com.